tsimeonov/Computer-Science/Introduction to CS ans Programming specilization/How computers work/how computers work.md

 <h6>Abstraction</h6>

-Abstraction - a representation of key features, without unnecessary details.
+Abstraction - a simplified representaion or way of thinking about a piece of software ot other computing technology.

+---

+<h6>Abstraction in data representations</h6>

 ---